averagehuman/avghmn.com/src/posts/2022/create-x509-certs-javascript.md

 ## CA Certificate

-The required root CA certificate can be generated with openssl commands such as the following:
+The required root CA certificate can be generated with openssl commands such as:

 ```bash
 $ openssl genrsa -out rootCA.pem.key 2048